 Grouping and Ungrouping Graphics to Access Objects and Text

-When a PDF opens in an editing program, the graphic is grouped as one object.
+The graphic is grouped as one object when a PDF opens in an editing program.
 Ungroup the file to access objects and text in your PDF file for modification.
-For nested graphics, or those with many layers, upgroup the file as many times as necessary.
-It may take a few tries to access specific objects and text in your PDF file.
+Ungroup the file as many times as necessary for nested graphics or those with many layers.
+Accessing specific objects and text in your PDF file may take a few tries.
 Ungrouping 2-3 times is not uncommon.
 The concept of grouping is crucial to the integrity of your graphics.
 When all elements of a drawing group together, they scale and move in concert.
-If ungrouped, scaling results in skewed dimensions and individual elements are easily misplaced.
+If ungrouped, scaling results in skewed dimensions, and individual elements are easily misplaced.
 Best use for the two modes includes:

 We’ve made a tip sheet on ungrouping files to modify objects and text in PDF files for each Microsoft Office application.
 Please download the ones that are of interest to you or visit the pdf2picture online tutorials.